-As stated in the EYFS: ”Babies and young children are individuals first, each with a unique profile of abilities”.
+As stated in the EYFS: ”Children develop quickly in the early years and a childs experiences between birth and five have a major impact on their future life”.
 At Kinderworld schedules and routines flow with the child's needs.
-All planning starts with observing children in order to understand and consider their current interests, development and learning and to support this children are encouraged to choose which activities they would like to participate in throughout the day, this also enable them to spend longer at activities if they so wish.
+All planning starts with observing children and discussions with parents, in order to understand and consider their current interests, development and learning and to support this, children are encouraged to choose which activities they would like to participate in throughout the day, this also enable them to spend longer at activities if they so wish.

 Each child's key person maintains the child's personal development profile by working with parents and through observing, assessing and planning for their individual needs, interests and further development.

-Observations help tell a story about each individual child, and when placed together with other evidence in their personal development portfolio, it creates a picture of the child and the progress they are making, and we are grateful to parents who share any development records from previous childcare settings their child has attended as they are a useful start to their portfolio.
+Observations help tell a story about each individual child, and when placed together with other evidence, it creates a picture of the child and the progress they are making.
+We are grateful to parents who share any development records from previous childcare settings their child has attended as they are a useful starting point.

-We also encourage parents to share on-going comments relating to their child's achievements, by writing down any special events their child has been involved in, any achievements that their child may have made or any positive comments regarding their child's development and progress (these may relate to home, holiday, or whilst out and about).
-These accounts are extremely helpful in aiding the child's key-person in highlighting interests and recording progress, and are added to the child's personal development profile.
+We also encourage parents to share on-going comments relating to their child's achievements, such as any special events their child has been involved in, any achievements that their child may have made or any positive comments regarding their child's development and progress (these may relate to home, holiday, or whilst out and about).
+These accounts are extremely helpful in aiding the child's key-person in highlighting interests and recording progress.

-Parents may access and add to their child's personal development profile folder at any time and we ask that they please speak to their key-person to arrange this.
+Parents may access and add to their child's personal development profile at any time and we ask that they please speak to their key-person about this.

-Upon completion of their time at Kinderworld the child is given their personal development profile folder so it can be shared with the next transition in their life (home, school or another setting).
+Upon completion of their time at Kinderworld the child is given their learning journey so it can be shared with the next transition in their life (home, school or another setting).